oracle-livelabs/database-maa/zdm-physical-offline/source-db-prereq/source-db-prereq.md

    ![ss4](./images/tde_autologin.png)

-   5. Copy the keystore files to the second Oracle RAC node.
+   d.
+Copy the keystore files to the second Oracle RAC node.

       This is not applicable for the Source Database used in this lab.